mjoblin/vibin/README.md

 `vibin` is the backend for [`vibinui`](https://github.com/mjoblin/vibinui).
 It:

 * Talks to [StreamMagic] audio streamers.
-* Talks to NAS media servers running [Asset UPnP].
+* Talks to NAS media servers running [Asset UPnP] (optional).
+* Talks to [Hegel] amplifiers for volume/mute control (optional).
 * Serves the `vibinui` Web UI.
 * Exposes a REST API and a WebSocket server for use by clients (such as `vibinui`).
 * Comes with CLI tools for starting the server, controlling the streamer transport, installing the UI, etc.

-> `vibin` can in theory be extended to support other streamers and media servers.
-Currently it has
+> `vibin` can in theory be extended to support other streamers, media servers, and amplifiers.
-> only been used with the Cambridge Audio CXNv2 (via StreamMagic and UPnP) and a NAS running Asset
+> Currently it has only been used with the Cambridge Audio CXNv2 streamer (via StreamMagic and
-> UPnP.
+> UPnP), a NAS running Asset UPnP, and a Hegel H120 amplifier.

 ## Overview

-`vibin` sits between the Vibin UI (`vibinui`) and the hardware devices (such as the music streamer, NAS, etc).
+`vibin` sits between the Vibin UI (`vibinui`) and the hardware devices (such as the music streamer, NAS, and amplifier).

 ![Vibin Overview]